margaritatsakiridou/margarita.tsakiridou.github.io/index.md

-## How does the SQMM work with our Quality Improvement Plan (QIP)?
+**How does the SQMM work with our Quality Improvement Plan (QIP)?**

-Both processes are part of the same loop, which enables areas identify their risks to quality (SQMM) and address them (QIP).
+Both processes are part of the same loop, which enables areas to identify their risks to quality (SQMM) and address them (QIP).
 The SQMM asks areas to rate how mature in terms of quality are parts of their end-to-end process.
 During the SQMM validation workshop responses are discussed and all concerns/risks identified are added at the final question of each SQMM return.
 Following the final submission and DD approval, those risks will be considered for the divisional QIP if not already there, and, if appropriate, they will be addressed through the QIP.

  ---

 # Stage1: The SQMM questionnaire

-## Do you have any advice for completing my questionnaire?
+**Do you have any advice for completing my questionnaire? **

 Keep your end-to-end process in mind when completing the questionnaire.
 Treat descriptors, where these are available next to response options, as examples of what good or not so good might mean and pick the one that you believe applies best.
-Use the free text boxes to let us know about any uncertainty in your choice of response.
+Use the free text boxes to let us know why you chose that response and about any uncertainty in your choice.
 Take your time, contact, and discuss with the teams responsible for each part of the production.
 The survey platform enables you to save and return to your responses, so we strongly recommend not trying to complete your SQMM in one sitting.
 A word version of the questionnaire can be found here.
 This will allow you to scroll through the entire questionnaire before completing it.

-## Can I have a copy my SQMM responses from last year?
+**Can I have a copy my SQMM responses from last year?**

 If you completed an SQMM return last year (2022), yes.
 Please contact DQHub@ons.gov.uk to request this.

-## Can you provide me with a pre-filled questionnaire with responses from last year?
+**Can you provide me with a pre-filled questionnaire with responses from last year?**

-Unfortunately, there is limited functionality to implement this in the platform we use to run the SQMM.
+Unfortunately, there is limited functionality to implement this in the platform we use to run the SQMM, and some questions have changed.
 We can provide you with a PDF copy with your responses from last year, and you can copy what is relevant into this year’s form.
 Please contact DQHub@ons.gov.uk to request a copy of your previous year’s responses.

-## What support is available for completing my questionnaire?
+**What support is available for completing my questionnaire?**

 For any issues, questions please contact DQHub@ons.gov.uk.
 We will also hold drop-in sessions which you can join, these will be advertised on Reggie.
 The dates for these sessions are:

-- 19th June
+19th June

-- 17th July
+18th July

-- 31st July
+3rd August

-## Do you read through our responses?
+**Do you read through our responses?**

 Yes, we do.
-While you fill in your questionnaire, a small team of us here in DQHub read through your responses and might contact you to discuss.
-This might happen close to your validation workshop.
+After you’ve filled in your questionnaire, a small team of us here in DQHub will read through your responses prior to the validation workshop and might contact you to discuss.
 The purpose of this is twofold.
 It helps us validate the responses, e.g., that the examples you used are sufficient, and at the same time that the examples correspond to the rating that you have chosen.

  ---